 Do you own Toothy Task Kits and wonder how to quickly and easily get them prepped and ready to go for your students?
 We have created the perfect tutorial that will do explain exactly that.
-We’ve also included the most FAQ’s and answers so you can ensure that Toothy is successful in your classroom.
+We’ve also included the most FAQ’s and answers for Toothy Task kit prep so you can ensure that Toothy is successful in your classroom.

 What are all the different Toothy Task Kits you have to offer?

-We have a wide variety of Toothy Task Kits in our TPT store.
-Listed below is each bundle with a clickable link to take you to the listing.
+We have a wide variety of Toothy Task Kits available in All Access & our TPT store.

 Where can I get the rainbow containers?